Updated: Oct. 9, 2013

 A provider must submit on an annual basis a compensation analysis for all executives in accordance with the AASHTO Uniform Audit and Accounting Guide.

 A provider must submit a signed Certification of Final Indirect Costs with the audit report or self-certification.
 The certification must follow the requirements of the Federal Highway Administration.

 Administrative qualification is applicable only to the incorporated business entity upon which the indirect cost rate is based and does not extend to a subsidiary, affiliate, or parent of the incorporated entity, except as provided for in Section 9.34(b)(4), as well as sections 9.35(b), 9.36(c), and 9.37(b), as applicable.

 Submittal and Review Process for Administrative Qualification

-A provider must submit its administrative qualification information (Audit or Self-certification Report) to the Administrative Qualifications Group by email or to the physical address below.
+A provider must submit its administrative qualification information (Audit or Self-certification Report) to the Administrative Qualifications Group.

 Texas Department of Transportation